Spiruel/beamprofiler/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Thank you to my supervisor Dr Jon Goldwin.
+* Thanks to the [Ogden Trust](www.ogdentrust.com) for allowing this internship to be possible.